Tinashe-04/LocalAreaUnemploymentStatistics/README.md

 - Created a plot to examine trends in unemployment for the past 10 years in top 5 counties in California
 - Visualized annual drops in unemployment at the ends of Q1, Q2, Q3 and peaks at the end of Q4
 - Displayed how quickly unemployment rates returned to pre-pandemic levels

+03/22/2024

+- Created a plot to examine trends in unemployment for the past 10 years in top 5 Metropolitan Statistical Areas in California
+- Noted that they all returned to pre-pandemic levels of unemployment rates
+- Also noted that unemployment was declining fast before 2015 and began declining much slower after 2015 before spiking up during the COVID-19 pandemic